 1. How long does it take to renew a Dubai visa?

-How long it takes depends on your visa type and if your application is filled out correctly.
-Usually, it takes 1 to 10 working days.
-Getting help from a company like Shuraa Business Setup can make things go faster and smoother.
+The time it takes depends on your visa type and whether your application is complete.
+Most renewals are processed within 1 to 10 working days.
+Working with a company like Shuraa Business Setup can help speed up the process and make it easier.

 2. What documents are needed to renew my Dubai visa?

-• Other documents may be required depending on your visa type, such as a work contract, a business license, or approved family papers.
+- Depending on your visa type, you may also need documents such as a work contract, a business license, or approved family papers.

 3. How do I cancel a Dubai residence visa?